Safety Filters for Black-Box Dynamical Systems by Learning Discriminating Hyperplanes

 \subsection{Implementation Details}

-\textbf{SL-DH}: In the loss function, we typically set $\gamma_{\text{pos}} > \gamma_{\text{neg}}$, since in order for the learned hyperplane to be a valid discriminating hyperplane, it is imperative to not misclassify unsafe inputs.
+\textbf{Oracle-DH}: For the Oracle-DH method, we employ Support Vector Machines (SVMs) to determine a discriminating hyperplane at every state along the trajectory.
+Inputs labeled as `safe' or `unsafe' based on the sample-and-hold approach described in Section \ref{sec:lookahead} are used to train the SVM.
+The SVM output is then directly utilized as the discriminating hyperplane in the safety filter. \textbf{SL-DH}: In the loss function, we typically set $\gamma_{\text{pos}} > \gamma_{\text{neg}}$, since in order for the learned hyperplane to be a valid discriminating hyperplane, it is imperative to not misclassify unsafe inputs.
 Next, due to prediction error of the neural-network output, the direct use of raw predictions for the safety constraint $a_{\theta}(x)^\top u \geq b_{\theta}(x)$ might not ensure safety.
 To improve safety, we employ a minor adjustment factor, $\epsilon \geq 0$, to tighten the predicted hyperplane constraint.
 Specifically, we use the revised constraint, $a_{\theta}(x)^\top u \geq b_{\theta}(x) + \epsilon$.
 This adjustment can be viewed as a straightforward calibration step, a practice commonly seen in many deep neural network applications \citet{guo2017calibration}.
 It should be noted, however, that over-utilizing this calibration (i.e., setting an excessively high value for $\epsilon$) can lead to overly conservative behavior by the safety filter.
 Nevertheless, in our experimental results, we observe no such over-conservatism, indicating minimal, yet effective calibration. \textbf{Inverted Pendulum}: The dataset for training SL-DH consists of $10$k states sampled uniformly across $S$, with $300$ inputs sampled uniformly across $U$ per state.